pokt-network/poktroll/docusaurus/docs/develop/developer_guide/debug_tips.md

 ## `poktrolld query tx` - Investigating Failed Transactions

-If a transaction, e.g. staking a new service, is successfully posted but does not seem to have taken effect, it could be due to any error that prevented the corresponding state transition from taking place.
+_tl;dr Submitted Transaction != Committed Transaction_

+After a transaction (e.g. staking a new service) is successfully sent to an RPC node, we have to wait until the next block, when a proposer will try to commit to the network's state, to see if its valid.
+If the transaction's (TX) state transition is invalid, it will not be committed.

-In other words, receiving a transaction (TX) hash doesn't mean it was committed.
+In other words, receiving a transaction (TX) hash from the `poktrolld` CLI doesn't mean it was committed.
-But the transaction (TX) hash can be used to investigate the failed transaction.
+However, the transaction (TX) hash can be used to investigate the failed transaction.

 ### `poktrolld query tx` Example